willhunt914/CAD/README.md

 This photo includes versions from Both me and Matthias including both of our spinner designs.

 ### Reflection
-I learned that you should use a branch when you want to create a independent workspace in the same document and a version is a snapshot in time.
+I learned that you should use a branch when you want to create a independent workspace in the same document and a version use a version when you want to create a snapshot in time.

 ## Multipart_Studio
 We were given multiple drawings and dimensions to create a new part.